 This chapter is an international honorary fraternity for students in collegiate schools of business and commerce.
-Membership in The University of Alabama chapter is offered based upon scholarship, leadership and character.
+Membership in The University of Alabama chapter is offered based upon scholarship, leadership, and character.
 While juniors in the top 7 percent of their class are invited to join, the majority of undergraduate members are chosen from the top 10 percent of the senior class.
-On the graduate level, only the top 20 percent of candidates for the master’s degree may be considered for membership.
+At the graduate level, only the top 20 percent of candidates for the master’s degree may be considered for membership.
 Candidates for the Ph.D. degree who have completed all requirements for that degree may be elected without restriction as to number.

 Mu Kappa Tau

 Mu Kappa Tau is the national honorary society in the field of marketing.
-Membership is open to undergraduate and graduate students in Marketing who have met the following academic standards: juniors in the top 10 percent of class; seniors in the top 20 percent of class and an overall GPA of 3.25 or higher; and graduate students with an overall GPA of 3.25 or higher.
+Membership is open to undergraduate and graduate students in Marketing who have met the following academic standards: juniors in the top 10 percent of their class; seniors in the top 20 percent of their class and an overall GPA of 3.25 or higher; and graduate students with an overall GPA of 3.25 or higher.

 Gamma Iota Sigma is a national insurance fraternity that serves as the honorary insurance organization at The University of Alabama.
 Admission is open to Insurance students with a 3.0 or higher GPA and other students who have an overall GPA of at least 3.5 and an interest in insurance as an academic discipline or career.
 Programs involve presentations on the scientific aspects of insurance by distinguished professionals in this field.